The Rake | Horror Story

 Ellen nodded, her breath hitching, and they moved toward the front door, Tom leading with the shotgun, Ellen holding Sammy, whose small hand gripped her shirt.

 The house groaned, its timbers creaking as if under strain, the air thick with that sour, rotting stench.
-A low, guttural growl came from upstairs, followed by a thud, heavy and deliberate, like something dropping from the ceiling.
+For a moment, everything went still.
+Silence pressed in on them, broken only by the faint ticking of the clock and, somewhere outside, the lonely hoot of an owl drifting through the darkness.
+Ellen’s breath trembled in her throat, her eyes darting to the ceiling.
+Then a low, guttural growl came from upstairs, followed by a thud, heavy and deliberate, like something dropping from the ceiling.
 Sammy cried out, and Ellen shushed him, her own fear barely contained.

 They reached the hallway, the front door in sight, its brass knob glinting in the dim light.
 Tom’s hand was on the lock when the ceiling above them cracked, plaster raining down, dust choking the air.